Bridging Bayesian, frequentist and fiducial (BFF) inferences using confidence distribution

-If [R2] only holds asymptotically (or approximately), then $H_{n}(\cdot)$ is called an {\it asymptotic (or approximate) CD (aCD)}. \end{definition} In plain language, a CD is a function of both the parameter and the random sample with two requirements: {\it [R1]} that the estimator is a sample-dependent (distribution) function on the parameter space and {\it [R2]} that a particular performance property holds.
+If [R2] only holds asymptotically (or approximately), then $H_{n}(\cdot)$ is called an \emph{asymptotic (or approximate) CD (aCD)}. \end{definition} In plain language, a CD is a function of both the parameter and the random sample with two requirements: {\it [R1]} that the estimator is a sample-dependent (distribution) function on the parameter space and {\it [R2]} that a particular performance property holds.
 This type of definition is analogous to the way consistent (or unbiased) estimators are defined in point estimation.
 Specifically, consistent (or unbiased) point estimators are determined as such if first ({\it [R1]}), the estimator is a sample-dependent point in the parameter space and second ({\it [R2]}), the estimator satisfies a particular performance-based criteria.
 For a consistent estimator, the latter ({\it [R2]}) requirement is that the estimator approaches the true parameter value as the sample size increases; for unbiased estimators this requirement is instead that the expectation of the estimator is equal to the true parameter value.
-For the distributional estimator CD, the requirement {\it [R2]} is that this estimator can provide valid confidence intervals (or sets) of all levels.
+For the distributional estimator CD, the requirement {\it [R2]} instead states that this estimator must provide valid confidence intervals (or regions) for any significance level.